An Immersive Silk Road Tour

 Yes.
 We offer set group dates for many of our expeditions, but we can organise and deliver bespoke expeditions to groups and individuals to suit your itinerary and budget.
 More information is available on our tailor made tours page.

 Is it a guaranteed departure?

-As with any new, pioneering itinerary we need to reach a minimum number of guests to make this viable.
-For this trip, we need a minimum of 6 guests.
+As with all of our group tours we need to reach a minimum number of guests to make this viable.
+For this trip, we need a minimum of 5 guests.
 When you express interest in this expedition, we will send you a deposit invoice to hold your place.
 This is refundable according to our terms and conditions if we do not reach the minimum numbers.
 We recommend that you do not book your flights or other arrangements until we have communicated that the expedition is definitely departing as planned and will aim to do this in order to give you at least 3 months prior to the scheduled departure in which to make your travel arrangements.